-In an announcement dated 1 July 2020, the Japanese Ministry of Justice (MoJ) has added further 18 countries to the ban list of countries from where the entry to Japan is principally prohibited.
-An English translation of the announcement, which includes the latest version of the complete ban list,...
+With effect of 24 July 2020, the Ministry of Justice has added 17 countries to the ban list of countries from which the entry to Japan is principally prohibited.
+The complete ban list in English can be found here: http://www.moj.go.jp/content/001316999.pdf Foreign residents with a permanent...

 Seminar Announcement | For further information please click “read more”.

 During a recent ceremony at a Buddhist temple in Shinjuku, a priest chanted sutras to memorialise the departed.
 However, he wasn’t eulogising a person, but hanko: corporate and personal seals used to authenticate contracts and a host of other documents.
 The funeral for the approximately 50 seals was requested by three companies, including Sakura Internet, which said the chops were no longer needed to validate contracts.
 Funerary rites to express appreciation to inanimate objects are nothing new in Japan.
 They are regularly held for dolls, and have even been given for needles, pagers, and Aibo robots.
 But the ritual performed for hanko signals a shift to digital processes in communications, business, and other transactions across a range of industries and professions.OPEN PDF

 Archive – All

 The Japanese Ministry of Health, Labor and Welfare (MHLW) has published information on border control measures and quarantine for European nationals entering Japan: https://www.mhlw.go.jp/stf/seisakunitsuite/bunya/kenkou_iryou/covid19_qa_kanrenkigyou_00003.html

 COVID-19 now forces domestic and foreign companies to assess if the performance of their ongoing contracts is still possible or cancellation needed, together with the various legal consequences arising therefrom.
 In this newsflash, we have addressed the following four imminent questions under Japanese law.OPEN PDF